 Much larger index size (one vector per token instead of per document).

 This architecture choice is a budget tradeoff, not a universal ranking.
-A bi-encoder protects first-stage recall at corpus scale; a cross-encoder can improve precision for a bounded candidate set; late interaction spends more index space to preserve token-level evidence.
+A bi-encoder serves first-stage candidate generation at corpus scale and must be tuned for recall; a cross-encoder can improve precision for a bounded candidate set; late interaction spends more index space to preserve token-level evidence.

 1similarities = {